zimnyx/dummy-synth/README.md

 # Command line tools for data synthesization and evaluation

 ## What is it?
-THis is example of commandline tool that allows to traverse directories on various storages and run synthesize/evaluate command on each file.
+This is example of commandline tool that allows to traverse directories on various storages and run synthesize/evaluate command on each file.
 Currently local directory and S3 storages are supported.